appwrite/templates/node/analyze-with-perspectiveapi/README.md

 ### `GET`

-HTML form for interacting with the model.
+HTML form for interacting with the function.

 ### `POST`